 You will need to prepare supporting documents for your application.
 Students studying a Masters course of 13 months or less and students from certain countries can show less supporting documents.
-See Tier 4 Pilot Scheme and Differentiation Arrangements.
+See Differentiation Arrangements.

-For your Tier 4 visa application to be successful, the UK Visas and Immigration (UKVI) department requires the correct supporting documents to be submitted with your application.
+For your Student visa application to be successful, the UK Visas and Immigration (UKVI) department requires the correct supporting documents to be submitted with your application.
 The number and type of documents will depend on your individual application.

 The list of documents below is only a guide of the most common supporting documents needed.
 The actual documents needed will depend on your individual application.
 You also will need to ensure your documents meet all the requirements.
-For the official requirements, read the Tier 4 Policy Guidance.
+For the official requirements, read the Student Visa Policy Guidance.

 Original DocumentsAll supporting documents must be original and meet the Home Office's requirements.
 If you are not able to include original documents you will need to write a covering letter explaining why you cannot send the originals.
 This can cause your application to be refused.
 If this will affect your application, seek advice from the Student Life (International) Team.